chav0028/FolkloreOfCuzcatlan/README.md

 Enemies can hit you up to 3 times before you die.
 If the time runs out you lose.
 ___________________________________________________
-Game made using the Flixel Libar: http://flixel.org/
+Game made using the Flixel Library: http://flixel.org/

 Map made in DAME (Deadly Alien Map Editor)